-PRI will refine our sustainability plan to sustain this multi-LEA FSCS.
-We develop a multi-year financial and operating model and accompanying plan to sustain this work.
+PRI will refine our sustainability plan to sustain this FSCS.
 The Harlem Children Zone grappled with how to sustain their model when it began its cradle-to-career work.
-Geoff Canada continues to mentor PRI CEO Dreama Gentry and assist her in scaling and sustaining our cradle to career work in rural Appalachia.
-As suggested by Canada, PRI has developed a multi-year financial and operating model to ensure we have the capacity to continue cradle-to-career work after the end of federal funding.
-As we launch community school sites, we modify this plan to meet the assets and needs of each specific place.
+Geoff Canada continues to mentor PRI CEO Dreama Gentry and assist her in scaling and sustaining our cradle to career work in rural communities.
+As suggested by Canada, PRI has developed a multi-year financial and operating model to ensure we have the capacity to continue cradle-tocareer work in rural places like Diboll after the end of federal funding.
+As we launch new community school sites, we modify this plan to meet the assets and needs of each specific place.